DKMS-LSL/typeloader/user_manual/setup_linux.md

 ##### ENA Settings:

 To submit your alleles to IPD, you first have to submit them to ENA (or GenBank or DDBJ, but TypeLoader uses ENA).
-To get these data, you have to register with ENA as a sequence submitter (follow the instructions on [ENA's 'Register Submission Account' page](https://ena-docs.readthedocs.io/en/latest/reg_01.html).
+To get these data, you have to register with ENA as a sequence submitter (follow the instructions on [ENA's 'Register Submission Account' page](https://ena-docs.readthedocs.io/en/latest/reg_01.html)).

  * **ftp_user:** This is the email address of the main ENA contact at your lab.
  * **ftp_pwd:** This is the corresponding password.
  * **proxy:** You may need this to get past your firewall.
 If you know or think you have no proxy, leave this field empty.
 If in doubt, ask your friendly IT people.
  * **xml\_center_name:** This is the name by which ENA knows your lab.

 #### IPD Settings:
-You will have to submit your first IPD file by hand (you can let TypeLoader create it, but you will have to manually edit it before sending it out.
+You will have to submit your first IPD file by hand (you can let TypeLoader create it, but you will have to manually edit it before sending it out).
 Then submit it using [IPD's Submission Page](https://www.ebi.ac.uk/ipd/imgt/hla/subs/submit.html).
-Only then you will receive a submitter ID, which you can use to generate your future submission files with TypeLoader.
+Only then will you receive a submitter ID, which you can use to generate your future submission files with TypeLoader.

 **If you have never submitted alleles to IPD, yet, leave these fields empty!**